solana-developers/solana-cookbook/docs/core-concepts/accounts.md

 ::: tip Fact Sheet
 - Accounts are used to store data
 - Each account has a unique address
-- Accounts have a max size of 10MB
+- Accounts have a max size of 10mb
+- PDA accounts have a max size of 10kb
+- PDA accounts can be used to sign on behalf of a program
 - Account size is static
 - Account data storage is paid with rent
 - Default account owner is the System Program